wildlifetrusts/nextdoornature/content/stories/en/firends-of-irth-northamptonshire-growing-a-community-garden-from-the-ground-up.md

 ### Challenges

 The group is bursting with great ideas, and occasionally needs a gentle reminder not to get ahead of themselves – simple details like not buying trees before knowing where they’re going to be planted.
-Ellen has also learned to clearly communicate the support that she’s able to offer as a Wildlife Trust community organiser.
-Things like liaising with partner organisations, attending events and helping to draft documents or write bids are absolutely in scope, but running the project or being a “member” is not!

-### Successes

 Since first meeting the original members of the group, Ellen has seen them grow in confidence.
 They have lots of ambitions, and with the support and guidance of Ellen and other Wildlife Trust colleagues, they are able to see them becoming a reality.